dqrobotics/python/README.md

 ### Setting up the self-hosted CI enviroment for Apple silicon

+_From [363627c](https://github.com/dqrobotics/python/commit/363627cdbd3d9207cd22a9ad618f57af29f26bd0), a self hosted machine for `arm64` MacOS is no longer needed.
+The Github-hosted image is currently `arm64` by default._

 1. Install `brew`
 2. Install the Python versions currently supported by DQRobotics e.g.
 ```